MicrosoftDocs/win32/desktop-src/medfound/codecapi-avdecnumworkerthreads.md

 ---
-Description: Sets the number of worker threads that are used by a video decoder. ms.assetid: A1570BB5-62BC-46C0-B9C9-61F99AA13BBE
+description: Sets the number of worker threads that are used by a video decoder. ms.assetid: A1570BB5-62BC-46C0-B9C9-61F99AA13BBE
 title: CODECAPI_AVDecNumWorkerThreads property (Codecapi.h)
 ms.topic: reference